nickwrightdev/swiftui100/ProjectOne/README.md

 I've only played around with this in the simulator, but the keyboard is not working consistently.

 ## Thoughts
-It would be nice to clean this up with a nicer presentation and forcing my input to be within valid range (i.e. forcing the check amount to only use digits).
+It would be nice to clean this up with a nicer presentation and forcing they input to be within valid range.
+Would be good to get a way to dismiss the keyboard.

 As I learn more SwiftUI and get back into iOS development, this is a nice little project that I can come back to and improve upon it.